a43mrk/CodeWithUnityTutorial/Prototype 2/Assets/Challenge 2/Challenge2Todo.md

 Hint - In the SpawnRandomBall() method, you should declare a new random int index variable, then incorporate that variable into the Instantiate call
 ## Bonus - Make the spawn interval a random value between 3 seconds and 5 seconds
 Hint - Set the spawnInterval value to a new random number between 3 and 5 seconds in the SpawnRandomBall method

+# Bonus Features 2
+## Easy: Vertical player movement
+[] Allow the player to move forward and backwards within a certain range.

+## Medium: Aggressive animals
+[] Have animals that also spawn from the left and right side of the screen.
+If one of them hits you, “Game Over” should be logged to the console.

+## Hard: Game user interface
+At the start of the game, display in the console that the player’s Lives = 3 and Score = 0.
+If the player feeds an animal, increase and display the Score.
+If the player misses an animal or is hit by one, decrease and display the Lives.
+When the number of Lives reaches 0, log “Game Over” in the console.

+## Expert: Animal hunger bar
+Display a “hunger bar” on top of each of the animals.
+Then, each time you feed one of them, the hunger bar fills up a little.
+Each animal should require different amounts of food to successfully “feed” them.
+They should only disappear after their hunger bars are full.

+# 6. Hints and solution walkthrough
+Hints:

+## Easy: Vertical player movement
+Look at how we are doing the left and right movement range.
+## Medium: Aggressive animals
+Look at how we are currently spawning animals and doing collisions.
+## Hard: Game user interface
+You will need to update the score and lives in the DetectCollisions script, and update the lives in the DestroyOutOfBounds script.
+## Expert: Animal hunger bar
+You will need to add a UI Slider object in World space Render Mode as a prefab for each animal, then set the slider’s value through a script every time the animal is fed.